grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/02 Metrics.md

 By default, k6 automatically collects built-in metrics.
 Besides built-ins, you can also make custom metrics.

-Metrics fall into four broad types:
+Metrics fall into four broad types. k6 has different aggregation methods for each type.
 - _Counters_ sum values.
+  - Aggregation method: `count` (as a sum) or `rate` (as a percentage).
 - _Gauges_ track the smallest, largest, and latest values.
+  - Aggregation method: `value`
 - _Rates_ track how frequently a non-zero value occurs.
+  - Aggregation method: `rate` (as a percentage)
 - _Trends_ calculate statistics for multiple values (like mean or mode).

 If you want to make a test fail a certain criteria, you can write [Threshold](/using-k6/thresholds) based on the metric criteria (the specifics of the expression depend on the test type.
 To filter metrics, you can use [Tags and groups](/using-k6/tags-and-groups).